 Except for a transaction subject to Cal.
 Corp.
 Code § 5914 or 5920, an incorporated auxiliary organization must give written notice to the California Attorney General twenty days before it sells, leases, conveys, exchanges, transfers or otherwise disposes of all or substantially all of its assets unless the transaction is in the usual and regular course of its activities or unless the Attorney General has given the corporation a written waiver of Cal.
 Corp. § 5913 as to the proposed transaction.

-The entity to which a CSU auxiliary organization transfers all or substantially all its assets upon dissolution or merger (as the disappearing corporation) must be a qualified entity approved by the auxiliary organization governing body, the president of the campus and by the chancellor.
+The entity to which a CSU auxiliary organization transfers all or substantially all its assets upon dissolution or merger (as the disappearing corporation) must be a qualified entity approved by the auxiliary organization governing body, the president of the university and by the chancellor.
 5 CCR § 42600(b).

 Probation, Suspension or Removal of Good Standing Procedures